vwakesahu/x402-arbitrum/CONTRIBUTING.md

 If you update the core x402 Typescript package, you'll need to rebuild the paywall via `pnpm build:paywall` and commit the resulting generated files as part of your PR.

+You will also need to sign all of your commits for any contributions to be merged.

 ## Middleware and language libraries

 Language libraries should implement best practices of the language they target, have tests, linting, and follow best practices for x402 client development.